 My floors are done, and while whitewashing red oak hardwood floors is a huge job, I think it was very well worth the effort and hard work.
 My studio is so light and bright, and I don’t think it would look like that with dark stained floors.

 I finished the floors last night, so I couldn’t walk on them to take pictures until this morning.
-Unfortunately, the early morning sun was pouring through the front windows and making it impossible to take pictures without glares on my floor, so I’ll get better pictures later today.
+Unfortunately, the early morning sun was pouring through the front windows and making it impossible to take pictures without glares on my floor, so I’ll get better pictures at a later date.
 But for now, here’s how my whitewashed red oak floors look…

 I’ll have to admit that I was very unsure about this whole process.
 The whole thing was a guessing game for me — trial and error — and I was figuring it out as I went along.
 Fortunately, I didn’t have much error, and the whole project went pretty smoothly.
 And in the end, the results far exceeded my expectations.
 I could not be happier with my whitewashed red oak floors!